AFP-Medialab/verification-plugin/README.md

 For any feedback (bugs, enhancement, suggestions), please use the feedback tool within the plugin (on the bottom right).

 This plugin was initially developed by the InVID European project (2016-2018), a Horizon 2020 Innovation Action funded by the European Union under Grant Agreement 687786.
 It has been enhanced by the WeVerify European project (2018-2021), a Horizon 2020 Innovation Action funded by the European Union under Grant Agreement 825297.
-Since September 2022, it is improved within the [vera.ai website](https://veraai.eu) project
+Since September 2022, it is improved within the [vera.ai project](https://veraai.eu) under Grant Agreement 101070093.

 For more information about those three projects, visit the [vera.ai website](https://veraai.eu), the [WeVerify website](https://weverify.eu/), and [InVID website](http://www.invid-project.eu) or follow us on [veraai_eu](https://twitter.com/veraai_eu), [InVID_EU](https://twitter.com/InVID_EU) or on [WeVerify](https://twitter.com/WeVerify).